Introduction to Floating Stock

 - A lower number of floating stocks may lead to lower investor’s interest which may further lead to lower pricing of the stock.

-- The selling of stock by a large investor or by the management of the company may lead to lower investor sentiment which may further results in lower stock price.
+- The selling of stock by a large investor or by the company’s management may lead to lower investor sentiment, which may further result in lower stock prices.

 Important Points to be Remembered

 Some of the important points are:

 - The number of shares left after being held by major investors and management personnel.
 These numbers of shares are not restricted to buying and selling.

 - The floating stocks are referred to as the number of shares available to the shareholders on a normal trading day.

 - The number of floating stocks is not fixed.
 Instead, the number of floating stocks depends upon the large investors and management personnel’s buying and selling of positions.